Combined-Computer-Professionals/WebService-Xero/README.md

 sudo apt-get install perl build-essential ## eg debian package install
 ````

-### XML-SAX Dependency

-On AWS Linux you may need to install perl-XML-SAX using the package manager ````sudo yum install perl-XML-SAX````

 ## Installing Manually

-This Perl code is in the standard CPAN package format and can be installed through CPAN or downloaded and installed manually either from GitHub or CPAN:
+This Perl code is in the standard CPAN package format and can be installed through CPAN or downloaded and installed manually either from [GitHub](https://github.com/Combined-Computer-Professionals/WebService-Xero) or CPAN:

 ```sh
   perl Makefile.PL